-In the comparative assessment of research and innovation performance of the EU member states, Austria ranks 8th in 2019 and in the "European Innovation Scoreboard", which is published annually by the European Union, Austria is classified again as a "Strong Innovator".
-Compared to 2012, this represents a significant improvement of +8.9%.
+In the comparative assessment of research and innovation performance of the EU member states, Austria ranks - as in the previous year - 8th in 2020 and in the "European Innovation Scoreboard", which is published annually by the European Union, Austria is classified again as a "Strong Innovator".
+Compared to 2014, this represents a significant improvement of +11%.
+Austria thus ranks behind Luxembourg, Germany, the Netherlands and other strong innovators with its innovation performance above the EU average.
+The innovation leaders are Sweden, Finland, Denmark and Belgium, whose innovation performance is far above the EU average.

 The share of expenditure on research and development (R&D) in gross domestic product (GDP), expressed as a percentage is referred to as the research ratio.
-This was 3.1% in 2019, which was above the European target of 3%, and has grown steadily over the last 10 years (2008: 2.57%).
+This was 3.21% in 2021, which was above the European target of 3%, and has grown steadily over the last 10 years (2012: 2.91%).

-For 2020, a research ratio of 3.23% is expected, which represents a further increase compared to previous years (as of April 2021)\.
+For 2022, a research ratio of 3.26 % is expected, which represents a further increase compared to previous years (as of April 2022)\.